Ccinaza/de-zoomcamp-2025/week 01/homework/homework.md

 - 104,838; 199,013; 109,645; 27,688; 35,202

 **Answer**:
-To answer this question, the SQL command used is:
+To answer this question, the SQL query I used was:

 ```sql
 select